Religion in Karachi

 Religions in Karachi include Islam, Christianity, Hinduism, Sikhism, Buddhism, Zoroastrianism and others.
-According to a 1998 census of Pakistan, the religious breakdown of the city is as follows: Muslim (96.45%), Christian (2.42%), Hindu (0.86%), Ahmadis (0.17%) and other (0.10%).
+According to a 2023 census of Pakistan, the religious breakdown of the city is as follows: Muslim (96.53%), Christian (2.21%), Hindu (1.12%), Ahmadis (0.0%) and other (0.14%).
 Other religious groups include Parsis, Sikhs, Baháʼí, Jews and Buddhists.
-Of the Muslims, approximately 66% are Sunnis and 34% are Shi'ites.
+Of the Muslims, approximately 66% are Sunnis and 34% are Shia.
 The Sunnis follow Hanafi fiqh while Shi'ites are predominantly Ithnā‘Ashariyyah fiqh, with significant minority groups who follow Ismaili Fiqh, which is composed of Nizari (Aga Khanis), Mustaali, Dawoodi Bohra and Sulaymani fiqhs.

 History

 Early

-In ancient times Karanchi and entire Sindh was Hindu.
-With the advent of muslim invasion hindu exodus began with mass killings of hindus and forcible conversions to islam.
 Till by the end of 16the century Karachi was a small fishing village of Sindhi and Balochi people when Hindu merchants from Thatta established a trading port there in the early 18th century.
-When the British seized control of the offshore, strategically located island of Manora in 1839, Karachi had about 10,000 inhabitants, predominantly Muslim.
+When the British seized control of the offshore, strategically located island of Manora in 1839, Karachi had about 10,000 inhabitants.
 Thereafter, authorities of the British Raj embarked on a large-scale modernisation of the city in the 19th century with the intention of establishing a major and modern port which could serve as a gateway to Punjab, the western parts of British India, and Afghanistan.

 Britain's competition with imperial Russia during the Great Game also heightened the need for a modern port near Central Asia, and so Karachi prospered as a major centre of commerce and industry during the Raj, attracting communities of: Africans, Arabs, Armenians, Catholics from Goa, Jewish, Lebanese, Malays, Konkani people from Maharashtra, Kuchhi from Kuchh, Gujarat in India, and Zoroastrians (also known as Parsees) - in addition to the large number of British businessmen and colonial administrators who established the city's poshest locales, such as Clifton.

 As a result, this mass migration changed the religious and cultural mosaic of Karachi; 104 years of British rule changed the demographic profile of Karachi from a collection of small predominantly Muslim fishing villages to a multicultural city.

 1947 Partition

 At the time of independence, the population of the city of Karachi was 51.1% Hindu, 42.3% Muslim, with the remaining 7% primarily Christians (both British and native), Sikhs, Jains, with a small number of Jews.

-The independence of Pakistan in 1947 saw an influx of Muslim refugees from India fleeing to settle.
-While the hindus staying in Karanchi since prehistoric times were persecuted and killed.
-Ultimately most of the hindu population migrated to India to save their faith.
-Many of the Urdu-speaking and other non-Punjabi Muslim refugees that fled from various states of India settled in Karachi, giving the city a blend of predominantly Muslim culture.
+The Independence of Pakistan in 1947 saw an influx of Muslim refugees from India fleeing to settle.
+While the original Hindu inhabitants who had stayed in Karachi since prehistoric times were persecuted or killed.
+Ultimately most of the Hindu population migrated to India to save their faith.
+Many of the Urdu-speaking and other non-Punjabi Muslim refugees that fled from various states of India settled in Karachi, wiping out the original Sindhi Hindu culture of Karachi.